tederickson/bad-data-batch/README.md

 The change ensures that multiple imports produce the same results.

 Database was modified to store duplicate movies in duplicate_movie.

 The actor_and_director table now contains 836,771 rows.
 There are 7,567 invalid entries.
+The majority of the invalid entries do not contain a movie id found in the MOVIE table.

 There are 675,916 rows that are not actor or director roles.